KomodoPlatform/NotaryNodes/proposals/pirate/README.md

 ### Fishy Guts ###

-- 20+ years experience in finance + lending
-- 1 year active community contributor in KMD ecosystem
+- 20+ Years Experience In Mortgage Finance And Sales
+- 1 Year Active Community Contributor In KMD Ecosystem - Started Community Raffles To Promote DICOs
+- Provided the KMD Tip Bot to the Community
+- Persuaded DigitalPrice.io to add KMD as a base trading pair
+- Working with radix42 to create a dedicated full node port of KMD to Nodl.it which will support all asset ch      ains
+- Pushed Z Address integration and adoption - something even JL777 was skeptical about
 - ```Team role: Project management, Consultant, Community liaison, Zcommerce promoter, Onboarding```

 ### Mr Lynch ###

 - 18+ years ICT experience: system administration and security (red/blue team; mostly red)
 - Early crypto miner (late 2010)
-- Security Analyst by day, full time Pirate and KMD believer
+- Security Analyst by day, full time Pirate and KMD supporter
+- Created the ARRR Sapling Bot which provides useful info to the Pirate Community
+- Took part in early testing for Sapling migration
+- Assisted the Community through the migration from Sprout to Sapling
+- Early tester of Barterlly
+- PrivateBay pool operator
 - ```Team role: Technical contact, Node operations & security, Zcommerce enabler```

 ## Vote ##